Instant Pot Beef Bourguignon (VIDEO)

 Can you freeze Instant Pot Beef Bourguignon?

 Yes, this dish can easily be frozen.
-Let the sauce from Instant Pot cool completely before freezing.
+Let the sauce cool completely before freezing.
 Transfer into freezer-safe containers or heavy-duty freezer bags and add the beef and broccoli.
 Make sure the sauce covers at least partially the beef, so t won’t dry out.
 Label with the date, and freeze for up to 3-4 months, or longer if you use a deep freezer.

 What is a 10 Minutes Natural Pressure Release?